top of page

 Our Research Areas

-Encourages collaboration across aerospace, mechanical, and computational domains to solve complex engineering challenges.
+Encourages collaboration across aerospace, mechanical, and computational domains to solve complex engineering challenges in thermal and fluid sciences.
 This approach integrates theory, simulation, and experimentation for impactful research outcomes.

 Project 1